← All posts

 2026-05-04

-Three rounds of 'hurry up!' before 7:45 every morning.
-When the morning routine isn't moving, TodoGatya lets the kid draw the next task themselves — and the self-determination piece cuts the nagging in half.
+When your kid won't get ready in the morning and you're on your third 'hurry up!' before 7:45 — TodoGatya lets the kid draw the next task in the morning routine themselves, and the self-determination piece cuts the nagging in half.

 2026-06-02